July 27, 2022, Israel

 Option two: You turn to the girl and say, I am sorry for taking you to such a dump.
 If Neanderthals like these hang out, it is obviously not a standard suitable for a lady like you.
 I apologize, I shall take you a higher class place where such Cretins do not hang out.

-Note: no insult intended to Neanderthals, that was simply a stage of human development.
+Note: No insult intended to Neanderthals, that was simply a stage of human development.
+The human race outgrew that people, and yet people are still stupid and violent.

 3. After the initial Defense: If it does come to blows.
 A fight was unavoidable, you successfully defended yourself and now comes another exit point: at this point you can leave well enough alone and disengage.
 We see this in the Karate Kid film, when Daniel takes a beating from Johnny and the other boys say, Let him go, leave him! but Johnny decides he needs to punish Daniel.
 Their teacher, Sensei Kreese, teaches this philosophy, never leave well enough alone.